TATAK BY AYLA

 "Tatak" means to mark in Tagalog and is what many of us call Traditional Filipino Tattooing.

-Being in Maryland has helped the practice and knowledge of tatak reach the large Filipino communities on the East Coast.
+Being in Maryland has helped the practice and knowledge of tatak reach the large Filipino communities on the East Coast and beyond.

 Over the years, I have been able to work with people of all ethnicities to help bring them closer to the Old Ways of their ancestors.

 Being of mixed heritage, including Ilocano, Ilonggo, Celtic, Germanic, and Slavic, I've recently been passionate about exploring ways to bring different traditions together in a respectful and powerful way through tattooing.

 When not tattooing, I am also an avid painter, jewelry maker, and crafter incorporating ethnic designs and sacred geometry into my pieces.

 I have always been inspired by myths, traditions, and ethnic designs found in Europe, Central and Southeast Asia, and Polynesia.

 Through all my work, I hope to honor the Old Ways of my ancestors, revive and promote indigenous and traditional tattooing, and preserve traditional ways of life.

 You can view and purchase some of my art here.